ZhenyingZhu/StudyNotes/SystemDesign.md

 - solve phantom problem
 - the predicate lock belongs to all the objects that match some search condition
 - if a transaction wants to read objects matching some conditions, it acquires a shared-mode predicate lock on the conditions of all the objects (based on the value).
-If another transaction holds an exclusive lock on any of those objects, this transaction needs wait
+If another transaction holds an exclusive lock on any of those objects, this transaction needs wait **[KEY]**
 - if a transaction want to insert/update/delete any object, it needs to check whether there is a lock on old and the new values
 - The predicate lock applied to objects that not exist yet

 Index-range locks

 - one transaction can add too many predicate locks and cause checking locks become time consuming
 - index-range lock (next-key lock): blocking greater set of objects than predicate lock is safe.
 So put a shared lock on the index entry or a range of values in the index.
-When another transaction needs to update the index entries, it needs to wait
+When another transaction needs to update the index entries, it needs to wait **[KEY]**
 - If no index is used during the query, DB can fall back to lock the whole table

-Serializable Snapshot Isolation (SSI)
+Serializable Snapshot Isolation (SSI) **[KEY]**

 - SSI provides full serializability but only small performance penalty.